SWAN-community/owid/explainer.md

 verifiable.
 OWIDs can optionally include additional data added by the processor to the transaction.

-A complex transaction involving multiple is fully auditable when all processors record their receipt or transmission of the unique identifier associated with the transaction using OWIDs.
+A complex transaction involving multiple organizations is fully auditable when all processors record their receipt or transmission of the unique identifier associated with the transaction using OWIDs.
 OWIDs can be associated with one another to form a tree that represents all the processors involved in a complex transaction with the originating unique transaction identifier forming the root of the tree.

 A concrete implementation of OWID is available the Go programming language under the [owid-go](https://github.com/51degrees/owid-go) repo.